Al-Dalu family killing: Israeli official statements

-On the day of strike the Israel Defense Forces (IDF) said that the head of Hamas' rocket unit Yahia Rabia was killed in the strike, but later corrected itself saying he is a high-ranking operative within the unit and was possibly not even hurt in the strike.
+According to Mondoweiss, Israel gave four different versions about the strike target.
+On the day of strike the Israel Defense Forces (IDF) said that the head of Hamas' rocket unit Yahia Rabia was killed in the strike.
+The al-Dalu family said that they had never heard of a person of that name.
+A Haaretz investigation stated that the target, Yahia Rabia, lived in a neighbouring house, and that the IDF had mistakening bombed the Al-Dalu household.
+The IDF later corrected itself saying he is a high-ranking operative within the unit and was possibly not even hurt in the strike.
+IDF spokeswoman Avital Leibovich initially said the strike had been an accident, and that they had been targeting a man who had directing the launching of 200-300 rockets from that neighborhood.
 A Gaza source said that the target was apparently Jamal Mohammed Yassin Dalu, 50, an engineer, who is likely linked to the rocket unit.
-Human Rights Watch, who conducted an investigation over the strike, stated that Rabea's name is not listed as a killed fighter on the official websites belonging to the military wings of Hamas and Islamic Jihad who were killed during the operation.
+Human Rights Watch, who conducted an investigation over the strike, stated that Rabea's name was not listed as a killed fighter on the official websites belonging to the military wings of Hamas and Islamic Jihad who were killed during operations.
 A relative of the al-Dalu family, Hatem al-Dalu, said that he had never heard of Rabea and that Israel's explanation was "nonsense."

-The Israeli press reported that a military investigation of the incident would be conducted.
-After a period of declining commentary on the deaths, on 27 November 2012, the Israeli army said that Mohammed Jamal al-Dallu, a member of the Hamas police who died in the attack was the target of the raid.
-IDF spokeswoman Avital Leibovich said, "The father was a known terror operative affiliated with the military wing of Hamas."
+The IDF announced it was 'looking into' the incident.
+After a period of declining commentary on the deaths, on 27 November 2012, the Israeli army said that Mohammed Jamal al-Dalu, a 29 year-old member of the Gaza civil police who died in the attack was the target of the raid.
+IDF spokeswoman Avital Leibovich stated that "The father was a known terror operative affiliated with the military wing of Hamas."
 She added: "There was no mistake from the IDF.
 It's tragic when a terror operative is hiding among civilians but unfortunately it is part of Hamas and Islamic Jihad tactics."
+In an interview with Ma'an News Agency later retracted her statement.

-Mohammed Jamal al-Dallu was the father of four of the children killed in the strike.
+Mohammed Jamal al-Dalu was the father of four of the children killed in the strike.
 Neighbors of the al-Dalu family said to reporters that there was no connection between the family and militant groups.
 Human Rights Watch has criticized the IDF for failing to provide information supporting its claims about Mohamed al-Dalu.
 According to the group, the IDF did not respond to its request for more information on the strike.